This 2020 Korean letter to a journal editor cited 23 recent papers in support of sulforaphane’s positive effects, mainly in anti-cancer treatments:

 “Sulforaphane is a phytochemical that occurs in plants in the form of biological inactive precursor glucoraphanin.
-This precursor belongs to the group of phytochemicals – glucosinolates – that are rapidly converted to the appropriate isothiocyanate by the enzyme called myrosinase.
+This precursor belongs to the group of phytochemicals – glucosinolates – that are rapidly converted to isothiocyanate by the enzyme myrosinase.

-The process of transformation takes place after a disruption of plant tissues by biting, chewing, slicing, and other destruction of tissues, when the enzyme myrosinase is released from plant tissues.
-When the enzyme myrosinase is destroyed during meal preparation (during cooking, steam cooking, or microwave treatment), a likely source of isothiocyanates is the microbial degradation of glucosinolates by the intestinal microflora.
-However, the hydrolysis by the microflora has been reported to be not very efficient, and in humans it is very diverse and variable.
+The process of transformation takes place after a disruption of plant tissues by biting, chewing, slicing, and other destruction of tissues, when myrosinase is released from plant tissues.
+When myrosinase is destroyed during meal preparation (during cooking, steam cooking, or microwave treatment), a likely source of isothiocyanates is microbial degradation of glucosinolates by intestinal microflora.
+However, hydrolysis by microflora has been reported to be not very efficient, and in humans it is very diverse and variable.

 Content of glucoraphanin in extract from broccoli sprouts was 16.6 μmol per gram of fresh weight.
 In contrast, mature broccoli extract contained 1.08 μmol per gram of fresh weight.
-The total amount of glucosinolates in the young broccoli sprouts is 22.7 μmol per gram of fresh weight and 3.37 μmol per gram of fresh weight for mature broccoli.
+Total amount of glucosinolates in young broccoli sprouts is 22.7 μmol per gram of fresh weight and 3.37 μmol per gram of fresh weight for mature broccoli.